 Vaccinations for the Philippines

-I got a 3 days emergency package of Malaria pills with me.
-Have you been feverish or flu-like in the tropics for more than 24 hours?
-Keep in mind that it may be Malaria.
-Go to a hospital to have your blood tested for Malaria.
-Preferably consult with your travel insurance company about a good hospital on the spot.
-Does research show that you have Malaria; use the emergency package of Malaria pills (Malarone) as treatment; no need to take the pills during the whole trip.
-Bring DEET mosquito prevention with you anyway.
-Areas in the Philippines with risk of malaria are Palawan and Mindanao Islands, none in Metropolitan Manila and other urban areas.
+Besides that, I brought a 3 day emergency package of malaria pills with me.
+Have you been feverish or flu like in the tropics for more than 24 hours, then keep in mind that it may be malaria.
+Go to a hospital to have your blood tested for malaria and preferably consult with your travel insurance company about a good hospital on the spot.

 Safety in the Philippines